lu1993/HDR/README.md

 4. Computation speed: (1) We use stochastic gradient descent to compute optimal parameters.
 (2) There are 2 main modules in python provide methods for us to load and deal with large-scale data: Keras and Theano.
 Compared with keras, Theano allows us to store the dataset in shared variables and to just copy a minibatch everytime is need.
 This would lead to large increase in computation speed and decrease in memory usage.

-5. Overfitting problem: We use cross-validatio to avoid overfitting.
+5. Overfitting problem: We use cross-validation to avoid overfitting.

 6. Evaluation: We use not only classification accuray rate (or error rate) but also rejection to evaluate model performance.